Iraq gets "positive" Obama response on Exxon concern

 CHEVRON SEES “PROMISE”

 Chevron, the second-largest U.S. oil company, said it sees “considerable promise” in Kurdistan.
-It is purchasing the Sarta and Rovi blocks from India’s Reliance Industries Ltd, where it will be the new partner of Austria’s OMV AG - holder of the other 20 percent interest.
+It is purchasing the Sarta and Rovi blocks from India’s Reliance Industries Ltd (RELI.NS), where it will be the new partner of Austria’s OMV AG (OMVV.VI) - holder of the other 20 percent interest.

 Though it chose not to participate in Iraq’s four oil and gas licensing rounds, Chevron said it would still monitor opportunities in both the north and south of the country.
 It was the first big oil company to offer Iraq technical assistance and training following the U.S.-led invasion.